 The album title is taken from the opening track ‘Rose of Cimarron’, written by Poco’s Rusty Young.
 ‘If I Needed You’ is one of Townes Van Zandt’s prettiest tunes, and the duet with Don Williams is lovely.
-‘Another Lonesome Morning’ and ‘Tennessee Waltz’ are lovely, and Paul Kennerley’s ‘Born To Run’ stands out as an upbeat tune on a mellow album.
+‘Another Lonesome Morning’ and ‘Tennessee Waltz’ are gorgeous, and Paul Kennerley’s ‘Born To Run’ stands out as an upbeat tune on a mellow album.

 Of the two outtake records from 1981, I prefer the rock-oriented Evangeline, but most of the songs on Cimarron are too good to stay in the vaults.

 I don’t always cover live albums, but Harris’ Last Date is different than most.
 The setlist is very Emmylou Harris (lots of Gram Parsons, some venerable country songs, a Springsteen cover), but none of these songs had appeared on her studio records.
 They’re recorded live with the Hot Band, whose membership had changed markedly since the 1970s – drummer John Ware is the only holdover from the original lineup, while Barry Tashian shines on duet vocals.
 Last Date is a strong record, although it suffers from a lack of variety – it largely sticks to sprightly country tunes.

 Last Date is named for the cover of Floyd Cramer’s ‘(Lost His Love) On Our Last Date’; Harris’ dignified reading provided her fifth #1 country hit.
-The song that deviates most from the template is Bruce Springsteen’s ‘Streets on Fire’ – it’s countrified, but shares the resigned romanticism of the original.
-There are four Parsons tunes (counting Joyce Allsup’s ‘We’ll Sweep Out The Ashes (in the Morning)’, which Parsons covered on GP) – it’s a little surreal hearing Parsons sing live on ‘Return of the Grievous Angel’.
+The song that deviates most from the album’s template is Bruce Springsteen’s ‘Streets on Fire’ – it’s countrified, but shares the resigned romanticism of the original.
+There are four Parsons tunes (counting Joyce Allsup’s ‘We’ll Sweep Out The Ashes (in the Morning)’, which Parsons covered on GP) – it’s a little surreal hearing Harris sing lead on ‘Return of the Grievous Angel’.